matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/internal-endpoint-tyk-classic.md

 The [Internal Endpoint]({{< ref "product-stack/tyk-gateway/middleware/internal-endpoint-middleware" >}}) middleware instructs Tyk Gateway not to process external requests to the endpoint (which is a combination of HTTP method and path).
 Internal requests from other APIs will be processed.

-When working with Tyk Classic APIs, the middleware is configured in the Tyk Classic API Definition either manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk Classic APIs, the middleware is configured in the Tyk Classic API Definition.
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/internal-endpoint-tyk-oas" >}}) page.